Home > Library > Essay Writing Guidelines > Common Organisational Templates for Essays to Use

 Upon reaching the last section, readers should be able to clearly figure out how you have established the relationship between the background information and the essay’s main argument.

 Essays are sometimes structured based on the cause-and-effect relationship.
-These relationships reflect how an event’s occurrence caused affect another factor (s).
-The cause-and-effect organization, also known as the chronological organization, is self-explanatory in nature.
+These relationships reflect how an event’s occurrence caused an effect on another factor (s).
+The cause-and-effect organisation, also known as the chronological organisation, is self-explanatory in nature.

 When an author states why an event occurred, he/she is discussing the cause of the event.
 On the contrary, when an author is writing about the result of an action, they are actually describing the effects of a cause.

-This organisation’s pattern usually includes events to be discussed in the manner they have occurred in a sequence.
+This organisation’s pattern usually includes events to be discussed in the manner in which they have occurred in a sequence.

 This is one of the toughest essay templates to master, yet it is critical.
-This organisation pattern is mostly used in essays where an assessment of a model is required, i.e., to evaluate a theory of science or criticise English literature.
+This organisational pattern is mostly used in essays where an assessment of a model is required, i.e., to evaluate a theory of science or to criticise English literature.

 You must be aware that comparing and contrasting includes similarities and differences, where a comparison is made based on the similarities.
 In contrast, contrast is being assessed based on the differences between multiple subjects.

-Also Read: How to Use Transitions in Essay
+Also Read: How to Use Transitions in an Essay?

 Problem and Solution